BELWARE-GmbH/Documentation-Website-MD/content/en-us/Apps/mail-experience-pro/first steps/test & purchase/_index.md

 collapsible: true
 weight: 2
 ---
-### Testing and purchasing of the Connector 365 Mail Experience Plus App
+### Testing and purchasing of the Connector 365 Mail Experience Pro App
-Here you will find all help and learning resources about testing and purchasing the Connector 365 Mail Experience Plus App.
+Here you will find all help and learning resources about testing and purchasing the Connector 365 Mail Experience Pro App.

 Simply use either the bottom or left navigation menu.